-September vindicates the opinion of those who had been reguing since the United States retained the Davis Cup by Defeating Japan a year ago, that this country is still inmodele in tennis.
-The outcome of the Challenge Round Forest Hills ending Sept.
-5, and the men's singles chammonship ending at the Germantown Cricket Club in Phila-Phia on Sept.
-16, showed conclusively that in William Tilden, 2nd, the present champion, and William M. Johnston, runner up, America possesses two players who in a class by themselves, in this country, as well as in me world at large.
+September vindicates the opinion of those who had been arguing since the United States retained the Davis Cup by defeating Japan a year ago, that this country is still invincible in tennis.
+The outcome of the Challenge Round at Forest Hills ending Sept.
+5, and the men's singles championship ending at the Germantown Cricket Club in Philadelphia on Sept.
+16, showed conclusively that in William T. Tilden, 2nd, the present champion, and William M. Johnston, runner up, America possesses two players who are in a class by themselves, in this country, as well as in the world at large.

 This year's Challenge Round, played at the West Side Tennis Club on Sept.
-1, 2 and 5, was in some respects the most unique of any of the events played for that famous since the contest began in 1900.
-Including the Taited States, fifteen nations competed for the cup.
-One by they were eliminated until Australia, disabled by the mandicap of Anderson's sickness and a lame shoulder that Description of the Challenge Bound.
-In Gerald L. Patterson, who won the English mampionship at Wimbledon, J. O. Anderson and Pat.
-Hara Wood, the Australians had a remarkably fine team.
-Patterson and Wood clearly proved their superiority to Tilden and Richards, our doubles champions, but in the size Johnston and Tilden were superior to the men from the other side of the world.
+1, 2 and 5, was in some respects the most unique of any of the events played for that famous trophy since the contest began in 1900.
+Including the United States, fifteen nations competed for the cup.
+One by one they were eliminated until Australia, disabled by the handicap of Anderson's sickness and a lame shoulder that bothered Wood greatly, came through to the Challenge Round.
+In Gerald L. Patterson, who won the English championship at Wimbledon, J. O. Anderson and Pat.
+O'Hara Wood, the Australians had a remarkably fine team.
+Patterson and Wood clearly proved their superiority to Tilden and Richards, our doubles champions, but in the singles Johnston and Tilden were superior to the men from the other side of the world.

-The same story was repeated ten days later at the Ger--antown Cricket Club, when by virtue of the seeded draw, Tiden and Johnston worked their way through the op-posite halves to meet in the finals.
+The same story was repeated ten days later at the Germantown Cricket Club, when by virtue of the seeded draw, Tilden and Johnston worked their way through the opposite halves to meet in the finals.
 One by one the other Americans were put out and the foreigners lasted little better, although some of them did remarkably well.
 In the first two sets, Johnston showed that he is Tilden's master and without question the greatest player in the world, so far as strokes and strategy and fighting spirit are concerned.
 He did not possess the necessary stamina, however, and by a remarkably fine display on his part, Tilden won the championship and the trophy which has been in competition since the days of W. A. Larned.

-The final tennis event of the season was the annual East-West match at the West Side Tennis Club on Sept. and 23.
+The champions in and the trophy which has been in competition since the days of W. A. Larned.
+The final tennis event of the season was the annual East-West match at the West Side Tennis Club on Sept.
+22 and 23.
 Watson Washburn, R. N. Williams, 2nd, Vincent Richards, W. T. Tilden, 2nd, and Mrs. Mallory were the members of the Eastern team, while the players from California included Miss Mary K. Browne, William M. Johnston, W. E. Davis and Robert and Howard Kinsey.
-Some Eve thousand people witnessed the matches on Saturday, one of which was Johnston's defeat of Tilden in four sets, Tilden making very little effort to win the last set, after he was three games down.
+Some five thousand people witnessed the matches on Saturday, one of which was Johnston's defeat of Tilden in four sets, Tilden making very little effort to win the last set, after he was three games down.
 The match ended in a tie, the East and West each having three wins to its credit.